 "I own the railroad/I run these tracks!"

-robber baron, complete with a dastardly moustache.
+John Pierpont Morgan, a robber baron's robber baron, complete with a dastardly moustache.
+(Library of Congress) |

 The man New Haven selected to run the newly-reorganized NYWB was the infamous "schnozzola" himself, John Pierpont Morgan.
 By this time in 1909, Morgan had acquired many of the New Haven Railroad's constituent companies and had branched out into purchasing related steamship lines for pleasure and commuter cruises.
 While he is more well known for being a railroad and steel baron, Morgan had his eye on electric interurban transportation all over southern New England and sought to capitalise on this, beginning with his newest acquisition.
 In his mind, having local streetcar and interurban connections to his railroad meant he had a monopoly on all public transit from New York to Boston, an incredibly lucrative market, and due to its lucricivity, would keep paying for its own operation despite the high construction costs.
 In short, it would be a money machine.
 At least, it looked that way on paper.